Final Info

 - With 10 minutes remaining, no one will be allowed to leave the classroom (no bathroom use or leaving if you are finished).
 If you finish, simply sit quietly.
 Do NOT work on anything else.

 - When time is called, all pencils must go down and you should sit still.
-Anyone seen writing after the exam MAY BE ASSIGNED a 0!
+Anyone seen writing after the exam is called MAY BE ASSIGNED a 0!

 Topics